F. Richard Spencer: Awards and honors

-His fraternal activities include a papal honor as a knight of the Holy Sepulchre and also a member of the Kappa Sigma fraternity.
+His fraternal activities include a papal honor as a knight of the Holy Sepulchre and also a member of Kappa Sigma fraternity.
 He has been recognized with the National Eagle Scout Association's Outstanding Eagle Scout Award.

 Family

 Spencer's family includes his younger brother, Father Robert Spencer, retired Commander, U.S. Navy Chaplain; Jim Spencer (a Methodist minister), Bill Spencer and sister, Peggy Spencer Fetyko.